-A depreciation schedule is required in financial modeling to forecast the value of a company’s fixed assets (balance sheet), depreciation expense (income statement) and capital expenditures (cash flow statement).
+A depreciation schedule is required in financial modeling to forecast the value of a company’s fixed assets (balance sheet), depreciation expense (income statement), and capital expenditures (cash flow statement).

 Setting up the depreciation schedule

 To begin with, create the structure for the depreciation schedule as follows.
 The first line item to be referenced should be sales revenue.
-This is because sales revenue is a common driver for both capital expenditure and depreciation expense.
+This is because sales revenue is a common driver for both capital expenditures and depreciation expense.

-Below this, prepare a section for capital expenditures and reference historical capex from any available periods.
+Below this, prepare a section for capital expenditures and reference historical CapEx from any available periods.
 Project future capital expenditures by using an appropriate forecasting assumption.
 Apply intuition to determine the proper forecasting assumption to use from the following:

-- Capex as a percentage of sales
+- CapEx as a percentage of sales

 - Fixed recurring amount